Sesshin means “gathering the mind.” We observe the basic sesshin precautions of silence and inward focus for the duration of the retreat.

-- No social courtesies.
+- No unnecessary talking or social courtesies.

 - No unassigned reading.

 - Walk mindfully with hands in shashu (folded with your right hand enveloping your left fist, held at waist level).

 - Keep eyes lowered.

 - No cellphones, email or computer use.

 - If you have specific needs or concerns, or if this is your first sesshin, please let the registrar or sesshin coordinators know before the beginning of the sesshin.

 Be On Time For All Activities